JackHast/project-1-group-4/README.md

 ![image](https://github.com/JackHast/project-1-group-4/assets/130710065/724f09f6-1048-4444-8b34-1623b5412898)

+The daily_tests_vs_new_cases.csv was cleaned by removing NaN values in the columns titled new_tests_per_thousand_7day_smoothed and Daily new confirmed cases of COVID-19 per million people.
+Also, names of the countries in the Code column was checked for appropriate country names.
+There were 121 records remaining once the csv file was cleaned.
 The plot above shows the relationship between daily confirmed cases per million and daily tests per million.
 This relationship was shown for a specific date i.e. 2nd February 2021.
 This date was chosen as it was a point in time when there were high COVID-19 cases recorded in several countries around the world.
 The calculated correlation coefficient of 0.36 indicates a weak positive correlation between two factors.
 This correlation value could be impacted by the outliers.
 The calculated outliers are 436.5 for daily confirmed cases and 6561 for daily tests.
 The points on the plot greater than the outlier values are European and Asian countries which include Slovakia, Denmark and Portugal.